junxit/us-congress-bills-111/bill.md

   - **(1)** inserting before the first sentence the following: “(a) In general.—”;
   - **(2)** in subsection (a) (as designated by paragraph (1) of this subsection) in the first sentence, inserting “, or arrangements made pursuant to an international fishery agreement,” after “organizations”; and
   - **(3)** adding at the end the following new subsections:
-    > - **(b)** *Data confidentiality*
-    >   - **(1)** *Disclosure authorized* The Secretary may disclose, as necessary and appropriate, information, including information collected under joint authority of the Magnuson-Stevens Fishery Conservation and Management Act (16 U.S.C.
+    > - **(b)** *Disclosure of information* The Secretary may disclose, as necessary and appropriate, information, including information collected under joint authority of the Magnuson-Stevens Fishery Conservation and Management Act (16 U.S.C.
 1801 et seq.) and the Atlantic Tunas Convention Act of 1975 (16 U.S.C.
 71 et seq.), the Western and Central Pacific Fisheries Convention Implementation Act (16 U.S.C.
-6901 et seq.), or any other statute implementing an international fishery agreement, to any person that is a Federal or State agency, the Food and Agriculture Organization of the United Nations, an international fishery management organization or arrangement made pursuant to an international fishery agreement, or a foreign government, if—
-    >     - **(A)** such person has polices and procedures to safeguard such information from unintended or unauthorized disclosure; and
+6901 et seq.), any other statute implementing an international fishery agreement, to any other Federal or State government agency, the Food and Agriculture Organization of the United Nations, or the secretariat or equivalent of an international fishery management organization or arrangement made pursuant to an international fishery agreement, if such government, organization, or arrangement, respectively, has policies and procedures to protect such information from unintended or unauthorized disclosure.
-    >     - **(B)** the exchange of information is necessary—
-    >       - **(i)** to ensure compliance with any law or regulation enforced or administered by the Secretary;
-    >       - **(ii)** to implement, administer, or enforce any treaty to which the United States is a party;
-    >       - **(iii)** to implement, administer, or enforce any binding conservation measure adopted by any international organization or arrangement to which the United States is a party;
-    >       - **(iv)** to assist in any investigative, judicial, or administrative enforcement proceeding in the United States; or
-    >       - **(v)** to assist in any fisheries or living marine resource-related law enforcement action undertaken by a law enforcement agency of a foreign government, or in relation to a legal proceeding undertaken by a foreign government.
-    >   - **(2)** *Confidentiality not applicable* Such disclosure shall not be subject to section 402(b) of the Magnuson-Stevens Fishery Conservation and Management Act (16 U.S.C.
-1881a(b)).
     > - **(c)** *IUU vessel lists* The Secretary may—
-    >   - **(1)** develop, maintain, and make public a list of vessels and vessel owners engaged in illegal, unreported, or unregulated fishing, including vessels or vessel owners identified by an international fishery management organization or arrangement made pursuant to an international fishery agreement, whether or not the United States is a party to such organization or agreement; and
+    >   - **(1)** develop, maintain, and make public a list of vessels and vessel owners engaged in illegal, unreported, or unregulated fishing or fishing-related activities in support of illegal, unreported, or unregulated fishing, including vessels or vessel owners identified by an international fishery management organization or arrangement made pursuant to an international fishery agreement, that—
+    >     - **(A)** the United States is party to; or
+    >     - **(B)** the United States is not party to, but whose procedures and criteria in developing and maintaining a list of such vessels and vessel owners are substantially similar to such procedures and criteria adopted pursuant to an international fishery agreement to which the United States is a party; and
     >   - **(2)** take appropriate action against listed vessels and vessel owners, including action against fish, fish parts, or fish products from such vessels, in accordance with applicable United States law and consistent with applicable international law, including principles, rights, and obligations established in applicable international fishery management agreements and trade agreements.
     > - **(d)** *Regulations* The Secretary may promulgate regulations to implement this section.